 Members must not implement any changes, modifications, or enhancements to the Aumentum Technologies Tax System, except insofar as such changes, modifications or enhancements are approved by the Aumentum Technologies Tax User Group.

-Participation in the Aumentum Technologies Tax User Group may include an obligation to test changes to the Aumentum Technologies Tax System from time to time.
+Participation in the Aumentum Technologies Tax User Group may include an obligation to test changes to the Aumentum Technologies Tax System.

 The provisions of this section apply in the same manner when and if any member purchases any of the supplemental software or other products made available under the current Aumentum Technologies Master Agreement with the exception of any supplemental software or other products that are part of a cost-sharing purchase methodology.
 If the supplemental software or other product is purchased under the Master Agreement but is an individual contract with the Member, it has not been purchased under a cost-sharing methodology.